 Our Cookbook Tour project is slowly winding up.
 It has been so much fun–not to mention delicious–promoting Faith’s An Edible Mosaic: Middle Eastern Fare with Extraordinary Flair.
 To put the frosting on the cake, so to speak, Faith answered sme questions for me that I thought might be of interest to my readers.
 Everyone involved in the Cookbook Tour will be posting interviews, and one of the things that I love about the group of bloggers involved in this project is that we have all brought very unique, individual perspectives to this project and to Faith’s food.
 As a result, I think our interviews have all (so far) been quite unique.
-Check them out!
+Check it (only one seems to still be posted as of 2017) out!

 1. What was your experience with Middle Eastern food before meeting your husband?
 Did you like it?
 Did you cook it?

 I loved Middle Eastern food from the first time I tried it, but up until the time I got married, I had very basic experience eating it – things like hummus, falafel, kebab, and baklava.
 After marrying into a Middle Eastern family, I started cooking Middle Eastern dishes after I learned how to make them authentically from my Syrian mother-in-law.

 2. My family–the family I grew up with, I mean–is more adventurous then they used to be, but my cooking is a source of amazement to them, seeing as I grew up with a very basic Midwestern and Italian American diet.
 How do your parents (and siblings?) feel about the way you cook now?
 Do they enjoy Middle Eastern food?
 If not, how have you handled that?